xHain-hackspace/xHain_Hugo/content/post/Shownotes_Januar.md

 [xkcd “Simple Answers” - quasi Kurzzusammenfassung von Passigs Buch](https://xkcd.com/1289/)

-zum Satz “We need people that are post-depression and are not afraid of complexity” diese Empfehlung: [“Ten years after we lost the war”](https://media.ccc.de/v/32c3-7501-ten_years_after_we_lost_the_war#t=3678)
+Zum Satz “We need people that are post-depression and are not afraid of complexity” diese Empfehlung: [“Ten years after we lost the war”](https://media.ccc.de/v/32c3-7501-ten_years_after_we_lost_the_war#t=3678)

 [Einführung in den Fefismus](http://mspr0.de/?p=4272)